Banner Image

 Size: Listed as ~2.4M sq ft on national lists; the owner cites ~1.85M sq ft of GLA for the mall itself

-Why it’s massive: A flagship D.C.-area center with a satellite luxury mall next door (Tysons Galleria).
-Heads-up: the widely cited 2.4M number mixes broader site components; Macerich, the owner, reports ~1.85M of retail GLA specifically.
+Why it’s massive: It's a flagship D.C.-area center with a satellite luxury mall next door (Tysons Galleria).
+Heads-up: The widely cited 2.4M number mixes broader site components; Macerich, the owner, reports ~1.85M of retail GLA specifically.
 It still makes most “largest” lists, but be aware of the measurement difference.

 Good to know: Silver Line Metro stop on-site; heavy weekend footfall from across the DMV.